 As for times, they promise to get the work delivered in less than 48 hours (weekdays only).
 In my case, as it was a whole website (+25 pages) redesign, it took them one whole month.

 At first, I was a little bit worried about the quality.
-I have had a bad experience with the previous designer and had lost +$300 + 4 months, so I wanted to take all precautions.
-On the side, $1,149 for their Pro plan was a big investment for a small business like Failory.
+I had a bad experience with the previous designer, so I wanted to take all precautions.
+On the side, $1,599 (the price of the Design plan at that time) was a big investment for a small business like Failory.

 To be safe, I contacted Brett and we talked about the project for some minutes.
 He shared with me more of his previous work and claimed they were going to be able to finish the whole website redesign in 1 month.